stormblog/sircmpwn.github.io/_posts/2016-04-11-Please-use-text-plain-for-emails.md

 hate using email, and I attribute this to better email habits.
 Unfortunately, most email clients these days lead users into bad habits that probably contribute to the sad state of email in 2016.
-The biggest problem with email is the wide spread use of HTML email.
+The biggest problem with email is the widespread use of HTML email.

 Compare email to snail mail.
 You probably throw out most of the mail you get - it's all junk, ads.
 Think about the difference between snail mail you read and